maarten-pennings/howto/README.md

 # How to
 Assortment of "How to xxx" I want to remember.

+## Using ESP SPI slave without SSEL
+I needed to connect an SPI mastering sensor to an ESP32S3.
+The sensor does not have an SSEL, which is a no-go for ESP.
+I tried various [solutions](spitest), but **failed** - an "how not to".

 ## SPI modes
 SPI communication knows much more variation than e.g. I2C.